mkbabb/parse-that/docs/tranches/B/B.md

 matched, 11.285× internal, 10.257× result, 20.569× late, 12.894× failure and
 39.532× diagnostic failure; every corresponding 753-name low exceeds 75×.
 This evidence grants no P3, formation, candidate, consumption, execution or release credit.
-Bounded recursion, unordered composition, generic CSS-needed leaves, Value-owned stylesheet recovery, live consumers, the full-subject pass chain and both clean pairs remain open.
+The formation remainder includes bounded recursion, unordered composition, generic CSS-needed leaves, the full-subject pass chain and both clean pairs.
+Value-owned stylesheet recovery and live Value/JSON receipts are later execution work and grant no isolated-formation credit.

 S8 is banked at `27bf872`.
 Cached recursion, mutual recursion and typed parse-owned nesting are correctness-green, but generic recursive